Zh0ny/resumo-do-lab-Azure/README.md

 7. **Private Endpoint for Storage Account**:
    - Creation and configuration of a private endpoint to securely access a storage account within a virtual network.

+8. **Azure SQL Database**:
+   - Creation and configuration of an Azure SQL Database and its associated server with both SQL Authentication and Microsoft Authentication.

 ---